 COUNTS TWENTY-FIVE to THIRTY-TWO

 (International Money Laundering to Promote Wire Fraud And Violation Of The FCPA)

+The Grand Jury Further charges:
-- 88. Paragraphs one through six, twelve through fifty-eight, sixty-four (A) through (H), sixty-seven, sixty-nine, seventy-one, seventy-three, seventy-five seventy-seven, seventy-nine and eighty-six (A) and (B) are repeated and realleged as if set forth in full herein. - Southern District of New York, Switzerland, and elsewhere, JAMES H. GIFFEN, the defendant, and others known and unknown to the Grand Jury, in an offense involving and affecting interstate and foreign commerce, unlawfully, willfully and knowingly, transported, transmitted and transferred, attempted to transport, transmit and transfer, and caused others to transport, transmit and transfer, and attempt to transport, transmit, and transfer, funds from a place in the United States to a place outside the United States with the intent to promote the carrying on of specified unlawful activity, to wit, wire fraud and violating the FCPA, to wit, on or about the dates set forth below, JAMES H. GIFFEN, the defendant, and others known and unknown to the Grand Jury, caused the wire transfers set forth below to be made in order to promote wire fraud and violations of the FCPA:

-Count Wire Transfer Date 25 \$5 million wire transfer from Mercator's account at Citibank in New York, New York to the Nichem account in Switzerland August 26, 1996 26 \$5 million wire transfer from Mercator's account at Citibank in New York, New York to the Nichem account in Switzerland September 17, 1996 27 \$5 million wire transfer from Mercator's account at Citibank in New York, New York to the Nichem account in Switzerland October 20, 1996 28 \$5 million wire transfer from Mercator's account at Citibank in New York, New York to the Nichem account in Switzerland November 19, 1996 29 \$51.4 million wire transfer from Amoco's account at Chase Manhattan Bank in New York, New York to an escrow account at CAI in Switzerland.
+88. Paragraphs one through six, twelve through fiftyeight, sixty-four (A) through (H), sixty-seven, sixty-nine, seventy-one, seventy-three, seventy-five seventy-seven, seventynine and eighty-six (A) and (B) are repeated and realleged as if set forth in full herein.
+89. On or about the dates set forth below, in the Southern District of New York, Switzerland, and elsewhere, JAMES H. GIFFEN, the defendant, and others known and unknown to the Grand Jury, in an offense involving and affecting interstate and foreign commerce, unlawfully, willfully and knowingly, transported, transmitted and transferred, attempted to transport, transmit and transfer, and caused others to transport, transmit and transfer, and attempt to transport, transmit, and transfer, funds from a place in the United States to a place outside the United States with the intent to promote the carrying on of specified unlawful activity, to wit, wire fraud and violating the FCPA, to wit, on or about the dates set forth below, JAMES H. GIFFEN, the defendant, and others known and unknown to the Grand Jury, caused the wire transfers set forth below to be made in order to promote wire fraud and violations of the FCPA: 、 ' , a ' Count Wire Transfer Date 25 \$5 million wire transfer from Mercator's account at Citibank in New York, New York to the Nichem account in Switzerland August 26, 1996 26 \$5 million wire transfer from Mercator's account at Citibank in New York, New York to the Nichem account in Switzerland September 17, 1996 27 \$5 million wire transfer from Mercator's account at Citibank in New York, New York to the Nichem account in Switzerland October 20, 1996 28 \$5 million wire transfer from Mercator's account at Citibank in New York, New York to the Nichem account in Switzerland November 19, 1996 29. \$51.4 million wire transfer from Amoco's account at Chase Manhattan Bank in New York, New York to an escrow account at CAI in Switzerland.
 March 17, 1997 30 \$3.4 million wire transfer from Texaco's account at Chase Manhattan Bank in New York, New York to an escrow account at CAI in Switzerland January 26, 1998 31 \$3.833 million wire transfer from Mobil Oil's account at Citibank in New York, New York, through CAI's correspondent account at Bankers Trust in New York, New York, to an escrow account at CAI in Switzerland April 24, 1998 32 \$30 million wire from Phillips Petroleum's account in Oklahoma, through an account at Bankers Trust in New York, New York, to an escrow account at CAI in Switzerland.
-September 15, 1998

-(Title 18, United States Code, Sections 1956(a)(2)(A) and 2).
+September 15, 1998 (Title 18, United States Code, Sections 1956(a)(2)(A) and 2).

 COUNTS THIRTY-THREE TO FORTY-NINE

+(Money Laundering To Conceal Proceeds of Wire Fraud)

+The Grand Jury Further charges: